performant-software/Neatline/docs/final/creating-records.md

 This will open up an empty editing form for the new record. **Important**: Keep in mind that the record won't actually be saved to the database until you click the "Save" button at the bottom of the form.

-## Connecting a Neatline Record with an Omeka Item
+## Connecting a Neatline record with an Omeka item

 Once a record has been created in an exhibit, it can be "linked" back to an item in the Omeka collection: